 * Last minute talks failed to yield accord

-* Feud between two sides dates back to 2016 (Releads with comments from legal source)
+* Feud between two sides dates back to 2016 (Adds failure to reach settlement)

-Mediaset is backed by the family of former Italian Prime Minister Silvio Berlusconi while its 29% shareholder Vivendi is led by Vincent Bollore.
+Mediaset is backed by the family of former Italian Prime Minister Silvio Berlusconi while its shareholder Vivendi is led by Vincent Bollore, in what has become a battle between billionaires over the future of European TV.

 The two groups, locked in a whole series of legal arguments, have clashed over the Italian group's plans to create a pan-European TV champion through Dutch-based holding MediaForEurope (MFE).

-Mediaset aims to use the MFE platform to build TV alliances in Europe to help it compete with streaming services and has built a 15% stake in Germany's ProSiebenSat.1.
+Mediaset aims to use the MFE platform to build TV alliances in Europe to help compete with streaming services such as Netflix and web giants like Google.

 A deal between the two sides would free Mediaset's hand to press ahead with merging its Italian and Spanish units.